getgrav/grav-learn/pages/20/08.advanced/05.flex/06.php-and-events/doc.md

 This is exactly how the plugin registers user-enabled directories: in `flex-objects.php`, `onRegisterFlex()` reads the configured directory list and hands each blueprint to `registerDirectories()`, which calls `addDirectoryType()` for every type that is not already enabled.

+> [!IMPORTANT]
-!!! `FlexRegisterEvent` fires only once, on first access to Flex.
+> `FlexRegisterEvent` fires only once, on first access to Flex.
 Register your type there rather than in `onPluginsInitialized`, otherwise the directory may already be built by the time your code runs.

 ## Frontend routing with `flex.router.{name}`